samblenny/clue-swd-pogo-jig/README.md

 ![CLUE board showing bootloader screen](img/bootloader_program_success.jpeg)

-After that, to get CircuitPython working, I
+After that, to get CircuitPython working, I installed the UF2 file from the Circuitpython.org CLUE download page using the normal method, and it worked.
+The un-bricking was a success.